-Letter of Intent: A one page description outlining what you hope to achieve by attending the lab.
-Include your expectations of the program and touch on your immediate and long-term goals as they relate to strengthening your craft.
+Letter of Intent: A one-page description outlining what you hope to achieve by attending the lab.
+Include your expectations of the program and touch on your immediate and long-term goals as they relate to strengthening your business and creative vision.

 This can include film, TV, doc, web, commercials, and/or music videos.

-All pieces submitted for review must be in their entirety, including shorts and/or feature films (please do not submit clips or trailers).
+All pieces submitted for review must be in their entirety, including shorts and/or feature films (please do not submit demo reels, clips or trailers).

 Please note: we prefer to receive a link to view your materials online, but if that isn’t possible please send us 3 copies on DVD via mail.
 If you would like your DVDs returned, please include a self-addressed stamped envelope.

-Visual Support Synopses: Provide short synopses (3-5 sentences) of all visual support materials.
-Include the running time and a list of key creatives credited on each piece (writer, director, producer, editor) and distribution status (any festival/broadcast/online to date).
+Visual Support Synopses: Provide short synopses (1-2 sentences) of all visual support materials.
+Include year produced, the running time and a list of key creatives credited on each piece (writer, director, producer, editor) and distribution status (any festival/broadcast/online to date).

-Please also indicate if your feature is based on source material (play, short story, short film etc.).Only projects with option agreements will be taken into development during the program.
-Proof of option is required for all features based on source material.
+Please also indicate if your feature is based on source material (play, short story, short film, graphic novel etc.) and that you have the option and/or rights to adapt the material.

 2 Letters of Reference: From anyone who is familiar with your producing ability.
 The letters should emphasize your proven commitment to your craft and be addressed to the ‘Producers’ Lab Selection Committee.’
 These can be uploaded with the application, or emailed by the referee to firstname.lastname@example.org.